Salesforce in talks to acquire Slack

 “Now Slack realizes that they might be able to get greater penetration as part of a larger company.”

-Slack’s billing growth, a key indicator of future revenue, slowed in the three months to the end of July.
+Slack’s billing growth, a key indicator of future revenue, slowed in the three months leading up to the end of July.

 Salesforce meanwhile has been thriving financially during the pandemic.
 It raised its annual revenue forecast in August as the pandemic spurred demand for its online business software that supports remote work and commerce.

-Salesforce has been beefing up its cloud business through acquisitions and had spent more than $16 billion last year to fend off competition from rivals such as Oracle Corp and German competitor SAP.
+Salesforce has been beefing up its cloud business through acquisitions and had spent more than $16 billion last year to fend off competition from rivals such as Oracle and German competitor SAP.

-(Reporting Greg Roumeliotis and Krystal Hu in New York; Additional reporting by Subrat Patnaik and Eva Mathews in Bengaluru; Editing by Arun Koyyur and Jan Harvey)
+(Reporting Greg Roumeliotis and Krystal Hu in New York, additional reporting by Subrat Patnaik and Eva Mathews in Bengaluru.
+Editing by Arun Koyyur and Jan Harvey.)